open-rpa/docs/docs/flow/ConfigurationValues.md

 log_with_colors= # Default: true - Use colors in the console output, can be an issue for certain types of log collectors

-protocol= # Default: http - used by agents and baseurl() port= # Default: 80 - This must stay as 80 on docker and kubernetes domain= # Default: localhost - sent to website and used in baseurl() cookie_secret= # Used to protect cookies max_ace_count= # Default: 128 - Discard overflow ace's if an _acl has more than 128 entries
+protocol= # Default: http - used by agents and baseurl() port= # Default: 3000 - This must stay as 80 on docker and kubernetes domain= # Default: localhost.openiap.io - sent to website and used in baseurl() cookie_secret= # Used to protect cookies max_ace_count= # Default: 128 - Discard overflow ace's if an _acl has more than 128 entries